 The six-member task team has been given a maximum of 14 days to compile the said report and submit it to the JLC.

 This simply means football fans can wait until at least the end of May to know what will happen to the 2019-20 football season.

 Safa released the following statement:

-The Joint Liaison Committee (JLC), made up of representatives of the South African Football Association (Safa) and its Special Member, the National Soccer League (NSL) met on Tuesday, 12 May 2020 at Safa House to look at the possibility of when it is ideal to start the NSL matches.
+The Joint Liaison Committee (JLC), made up of representatives of the South African Football Association (Safa) and its Special Member, the National Soccer League (NSL) met on Tuesday, 12 May 2020 at Safa House to look at the possibility of when it is ideal to start the NSL matches at the caviar collection.

 Article continues below

 The proposals had to deal mostly with health issues and when it is safe to resume the games.